Edit an SRV record

-- Select Edit next to the SRV record you're editing.
+- To edit a single DNS record, select Edit next to the specific record you'll be editing.

 - Edit the details for your SRV record:

-- Protocol: The protocol the service uses.
-The name should begin with an underscore, such as _tcp or _udp.
+- Protocol: The transport protocol of the service that must begin with an underscore (_).
+This is most commonly entered as _tcp or _udp.

-- Value: The host name of the machine providing the service, such as host.example.com.
+- Value: The hostname of the machine providing the service, such as mail.coolexample.com.

-- Port: The port number for the service, such as 80 or 21.
+- Port: The port where the service can be found, such as 80 or 21.

-- TTL: How long the server should cache information.
+- TTL (Time to Live): The amount of time the server should cache information before refreshing.
 The default setting is 1 hour.